WPDevelopers/embedpress/readme.txt

 == Usage ==
 - Once the plugin is active, you can go on the editor and paste any URL as you normally would.
-- To pass custom parameters to an embed ou can do:
+- To pass custom parameters to an embed you can hover on the preview and click on the "Pencil" button.
+Optionally you can set custom parameters directly using short-codes like:

 `
 // This will render the iframe (if there's one.
 Some services may use other tags) having its dimensions fixed to 460x300px.